calypsonet/calypsonet-terminal-card-java-api/java/README.md

-This is the repository for the Java implementation of the Calypso Network Association's reference 'Card API'.
+This is the Calypso Network Association's reference 'Card API' for Java/Kotlin.